Sustainability matters at PanAust

 PanAust is an associate member of the Minerals Council of Australia (MCA) and a signatory to its ‘Enduring Value – The Australian Minerals Industry Framework for Sustainable Development’.
 The Enduring Value framework commits companies to upholding fundamental human rights and respecting the cultures, customs and values of people affected by their activities.

 PanAust aligns with the intent of International Council on Mining and Metals principles on Climate Change Policy Design.

 PanAust is a signatory to the International Cyanide Management Code which promotes the responsible use of cyanide in gold mining.
-The Ban Houayxai gold-silver process plant was designed and built from the ground up to be compliant with the Code.
+The Ban Houayxai Gold-Silver Operation process plant was designed to be compliant with the Code.

 PanAust regularly presents at international forums on its leading practice management of acid generating material (acid rock drainage [ARD]).
 Each year, PanAust reports in accordance with the Global Reporting Initiative (GRI) Sustainability Reporting Standards (Annual Publications).

 The Company's operational activities in Laos are conducted in accordance with the Mineral Exploration and Production Agreement (MEPA) which is subject to the laws of the Lao People's Democratic Republic and outlines PanAust's obligations across a range of issues including the regulation of exploration, and the development and undertaking of mining activities within the Contract Area.
 The MEPA also sets out tax and royalty obligations, and requirements associated with the employment and training of Lao nationals, environmental management, and local business development.

 When legally permitted and consented to by host governments, PanAust supports making the material terms of its contracts publically available (in line with EITI requirements).